tasmota/docs/docs/I2S-Audio_ESP32.md

 |---|---|
 | I2SBridge | `ip` = sets the IP of the slave device<BR>`0` = stop bridge<BR>`1` = start bridge in read mode<BR>`2` = start bridge in write mode<BR>`3` = start bridge in loopback mode<BR>`4` = set bridge to master<br>`5` = set bridge to slave<br>`6` = set microphone to swapped<BR>`7` = set microphone to not swapped<BR>`p<x>` = sets the push to talk button where `x` is the button's GPIO pin number|

-If a push to talk button is defined the bridge goes to write mode if the button is pushed and to read mode if the button is released
+If a push to talk button is defined the bridge goes to write mode if the button is pushed and to read mode if the button is released.